maximelafarie/maximelafarie/README.md

-What's the object-oriented way to become wealthy?
-Inheritance 🤡
+How many programmers does it take to change a lightbulb?
+None that's a hardware problem 🤡